sahithyandev/s1/src/content/docs/properties-of-materials/nanotechnology/01-introduction.md

 #### Bucky ball

 Short for Buckminsterfullerene.
 Has $60\;\ce{C}$ atoms inside a molecule.
-A molecule is a truncated icosahedron shaped.
+A molecule is truncated icosahedron shaped.
 Diameter of the molecule is approx.
 $1\,\text{nm}$.
 Each carbon atom is bonded to another 3.
 Not chemically inert.

 ### Nano-structured material